mercadopago/devsite-docs/guides/reports/available-money/introduction.en.md

 Once available, it will be in your report tray and you can always download it two ways:

 * From the download link we’ll email you.
-* From your Mercado Pago account, in *Available Balance Reports*.
+* From your Mercado Pago account, go to [your reports](https://www.mercadopago.com/balance/reports/settlement-report) and select the *Available Balance report* option.

 ## Report Values